marty-oehme/bemoji/README.md

 If there are any problems, don't hesitate to open an issue.

 If you have an idea or improvement, don't hesitate to open a merge request!

+### Running tests

+This project makes use of [bash-bats](https://github.com/bats-core/bats-core) (community fork) to test some of its functionality.

+To run the tests locally, simply execute `./test/bats/bin/bats test`.

+I would suggest running the test suite in docker instead, just to minimize the possibility of something going awry and borking up your local file system.
+To run the tests in a docker suite, execute `docker run --rm -it -v "$PWD:/code" bats/bats:latest /code/test`